 Educational partner engagement is critical to providing a successful learning experience for all students.
-This engagement was especially necessary during the COVID-19 Pandemic when students were required to learn remotely.
 Consistent with statute, feedback was collected in the development of the LCAP and in the budget process from staff, families, students, and community members.
-All district groups, including socio-economically disadvantaged students and parents (including Low income, as of the 22-23 school year SCESD has 0 Foster Youth and English Learners), were notified of LCAP and opportunities to provide input both at public meetings and in surveys.
+All district groups, including socio-economically disadvantaged students and parents (including Low income, as of the 22-23 school year SCESD has 0 Foster Youth and less than 2% English Learners), were notified of LCAP and opportunities to provide input both at public meetings and in surveys.
 Notices went out by multiple means including email, newsletters, postings, SSC meetings, staff meetings, student meetings, and public School Board meetings.
 Translations were provided as needed.
 The District does not have a bargaining unit.